Sibling: Birth order

-Birth order is a person's rank by age among his or her siblings.
+Birth order is a person's rank by age among their siblings.
 Typically, researchers classify siblings as "eldest", "middle child", and "youngest" or simply distinguish between "first-born" and "later-born" children.

 Birth order is commonly believed in pop psychology and popular culture to have a profound and lasting effect on psychological development and personality.
 For example, firstborns are seen as conservative and high-achieving, middle children as natural mediators, and youngest children as charming and outgoing.
 Despite its lasting presence in the public domain, studies have failed to consistently produce clear, valid, compelling findings; therefore, it has earned the title of a pseudo-psychology amongst the scientific psychological community.

 History

 The theorizing and study of birth order can be traced back to Francis Galton's (1822–1911) theory of birth order and eminence and Alfred Adler's (1870–1937) theory of birth order and personality characteristics.

 Galton

 In his book English Men of Science: Their Nature and Nurture (1874), Galton noted that prominent composers and scientists are over-represented as first-borns.
 He theorized three main reasons as to why first-borns are generally more eminent: